nautobot/nautobot-app-netbox-importer/docs/dev/customizations.md

 # Customizing the NetBox Importer

-This document explains how to define own customizations the NetBox Importer to fit your specific needs.
+This document explains how to define your own customizations of the NetBox Importer to fit your specific needs.

 For more examples and details, check the following resources: